ascorbic/portfolio/src/content/work/graphql-guide.md

   - TypeScript
 ---

-GraphQL Guide is a custom GPT that has actions for exploring GraphQL APIs.
-It gives ChatGPT the ability to introspect GraphQL APIs, generate queries based on the schema, and run thos live queries against the API.
+GraphQL Guide is a custom GPT that has actions for querying and introspecting GraphQL servers.
+It gives ChatGPT the ability to introspect GraphQL APIs, generate queries based on the schema, and run those live queries against the server.